Chapter 18 Negotiation and mediation

 Mediation may occur as a result of the requirements of the construction contract, the agreement of the parties, or as a result of an order of a court in the litigation process.
 The parties agree, either in the mediation agreement or as part of the process, on the steps to be taken in the mediation and to participate in the mediation in good faith.
 Parties generally agree to exchange position papers before the mediation session.
 Each party usually pays its own costs of the mediation, and the parties share the costs of the mediator and the mediation venue.

-Generally speaking mediations used to be carried out with both parties primarily sitting in separate rooms for the majority of the time, with the mediator going between each to discuss positions and share offers.
-However, current best practice is moving towards both parties being in the same room with the mediator for the majority of the process to encourage openness.
+Generally mediations used to be carried out with both parties primarily sitting in separate rooms for the majority of the time, with the mediator going between each to discuss positions and share offers.
+However, it is more common to have both parties in the same room with the mediator for the majority of the process to encourage openness.

 Most contracts do not provide for mediation as it will be ordered by the court (if the parties commence proceedings) at an appropriate time in the proceedings.
-Additionally being a consensual process the parties can agree to implement mediation at anytime.
+Additionally, as mediation is a consensual process the parties can agree to a mediation at anytime.